EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Doha covers the suspension with the rigor of a regionally exposed actor.
-Al Jazeera recalls the full context: the Strait of Hormuz, through which roughly one-fifth of the world's energy supplies normally pass, has been effectively sealed by Iran since February 28.
-The April ceasefire was followed by a US naval blockade of Iranian ports, which Tehran contests as a ceasefire violation.
+Doha covers the suspension with the rigor of a regional actor directly exposed.
+Al Jazeera recalls the context: the Strait of Hormuz, through which approximately one-fifth of global energy supplies transit, has been sealed by Iran since February 28.

-Al Jazeera quotes Iranian President Masoud Pezeshkian: Washington is pursuing 'a policy of maximum pressure' while demanding Iran submit to 'unilateral demands' — a contradiction he calls 'impossible.'
-Parliament Speaker Ghalibaf hardened his tone hours before the suspension: 'We know well that the continuation of the status quo is intolerable for America, while we are just getting started.'
+Al Jazeera cites Iranian President Masoud Pezeshkian: Washington pursues 'a policy of maximum pressure' while demanding that Iran submit to 'unilateral demands' — a contradiction he deems 'impossible.'
+Parliament Speaker Ghalibaf had hardened the tone hours before the suspension: 'We know well that the continuation of the status quo is intolerable for America, while we are just getting started.'

-Doha highlights the Pakistan angle: the suspension is explicitly linked to Islamabad's request.
-Prime Minister Shehbaz Sharif called on both sides to uphold the ceasefire 'to allow necessary diplomatic space for dialogue.'
-Trump also announced he would discuss the strait's reopening with Xi Jinping during a planned visit to China the following week.
+Doha notes the Pakistan angle: the suspension is explicitly linked to Islamabad's request.
+Prime Minister Shehbaz Sharif called on both parties to respect the ceasefire.

-The Qatari framing: the suspension opens a window, but the structure of the conflict is unchanged — US blockade maintained, Iranian missiles active, 23,000 sailors stranded.
+The Qatari line: the suspension opens a window, but the conflict structure remains unchanged — U.S. blockade maintained, Iranian missiles active, 23,000 sailors stranded.

 Discover how another country covers this same story.